Academic Work

 I'm interested in both the theoretical and the practical aspects of these techniques, and in particular I want to make it easier for developers to build distributed software systems in a performance-driven way.

 - Compositional Abstraction of PEPA Models for Transient Analysis - Michael Smith.
-To appear in the 7th European Performance Engineering Workshop (EPEW).
+In proceedings of the 7th European Performance Engineering Workshop (EPEW).
+LNCS volume 6342, Springer-Verlag.
 Bertinoro, Italy, September 2010.

 - Abstraction and Model Checking in the PEPA Plug-in for Eclipse - Michael Smith.
-To appear in Quantitative Evaluation of Systems (QEST) 2010.
+In proceedings of Quantitative Evaluation of Systems (QEST) 2010.
+IEEE Press.
 Williamsburg, Virginia, September 2010.

 - Abstraction and Model Checking in the Eclipse PEPA Plug-in - Michael Smith.
 In proceedings of Process Algebra and Stochastically Timed Activities (PASTA) 2009.
 Edinburgh, August 2009.